China police detain 2 staff of BP venture, others in fuel trade probe -sources

+ChinaChina police detain 2 staff of BP venture, others in fuel trade probe -sources

-SINGAPORE (Reuters) - Police in China’s southern Guangdong province have detained several people, including two senior staff of a BP Plc joint venture, in connection with an investigation into suspected illicit fuel trading, three people said.
+Police in China's southern Guangdong province have detained several people, including two senior staff of a BP Plc (BP.L) joint venture, in connection with an investigation into suspected illicit fuel trading, three people said.

 The detentions come after Guangdong, China's largest fuel consuming province, launched in February an investigation into suspected illicit trading between 2018 and 2020 of light cycle oil (LCO), a refinery by-product widely used to blend into diesel, said one of the sources.